 Glass manufacturers on a global level have been turning their attentions to sustainability, and this will remain a dominant feature in the years to come.
 However, sustainability will take a wider approach in the future, with more emphasis on choosing sustainable solutions that impact the entire supply chain and its management.

 Triple glazing used to be a select product used in certain countries only, but it is starting to become more mainstream, and this trend is set to continue.
 In particular, as manufacturers strive towards becoming more energy efficient, the units of glass have been insulated with gas fill.

 According to Glasstec, the problem with triple glazing is its substantial weight of 30kg/m2 which can cause difficulties with installation and transportation.
 To help combat this problem, manufacturers are increasingly looking towards vacuum insulation glass, which has a low E-coating and is around 50% lighter than standard triple glazing.
 Although not yet available as a marketable product, it is only a matter of time before this changes.

 The future of quadruple glazing

-Anyone looking to replace their windows will currently choose a reputable supplier, such as Gloucester double glazing company, Firmfix.
+Anyone looking to replace their windows will currently choose a reputable supplier, such as Double Glazing in Cheltenham, Firmfix.
 Whether you require double glazing in Gloucester or elsewhere, it could be that in the future, more suppliers will offer their customers the chance to purchase quadruple glazing, which boasts excellent thermal insulation.

 Quality insulation glass requirements are continually increasing, especially with regards to legislation.
 Over time, these requirements will pave the way for more stringent rules for manufacturers.
 The issue of multifunctionality is one aspect that is likely to be an ongoing concern, now and in the future, where manufacturers are faced with the challenge of creating smart glazing that is secure, insulates sound, preserves heat and makes effective use of solar radiation.